How to Become a Ghostwriter in 8 Steps (PLUS One New Bonus Tip)

 So while you’re writing guest posts or submitting to literary outlets, also write articles about ghostwriting.
 Or, if you really want to ghostwrite books about pilots, for example, write articles about aviation.
 Publish them on your own blog or on other sites as a way to underscore your authority in your chosen field.

-When it comes to building out your credentials, award-winning ghostwriter Sally Collings reminds you that sometimes you “have to start small.”
+When it comes to building out your credentials, award-winning ghostwriter Sally Collings reminds us that sometimes you “have to start small.”

-Here are a few of Sally’s recommendations for further steps you can take to build out your ghostwriting portfolio:
+Here are a few of Sally’s personal recommendations for further steps you can take to build your ghostwriting portfolio:

 - “Reach out to people you know — friends, family, or colleagues — and ask if they’d be willing to sit down with you and let you refine your ghostwriting skills by practicing with their stories.”